spiffxp/kraken-ci/README.md

     $ . .env-testpipe && ./destroy.sh

+Note that destroy does not currently destroy the AWS instance and keypair (eg. "testlet-dockermachine") created when the first job is run.
+Therefore you must manually delete these resources using the AWS console.

 # To use test certificates

 To test out / verify letsencrypt connectivity using their staging server, use the `--test-instance yes` flag or export `TEST_INSTANCE=yes`.
 This will produce invalid certificates that may be rejected by your browser.